OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-07.md

 ## Amos 7:3

-The Lord relented concerning this.
-“It shall not be,” said the Lord.
+The Lord changed His mind about this.
+“It shall not happen,” said the Lord.

 ## Amos 7:4